1. Do I have to take acupuncture classes in a prescribed order or can I start at any time?

 No, because you will receive considerable hands-on instruction in our three on-site sessions in Florida.
 Furthermore, we are fair and responsive to our students’ needs, and have made every effort to present our online classes with the same high standards and personalized care that our students have come to expect from our on-site classes.

 With two sessions held online, it allows for more hands-on wet lab time during on-site sessions.
 Students have the opportunity to practice needling on live animals during each on-site session.
-Students leave the course confident to practice acupuncture, make diagnoses and treatments.
+Students leave the program confident to practice acupuncture, make diagnoses and treatments.

 7. Do I have to pay the entire tuition when I register?